 Students are assured a seat in the graduate portion of the program, provided they meet progression criteria set for their enrollment term, described below.
 Prior to enrolling in the PA graduate program, students must complete an online application through CASPA (Centralized Application Service for Physician Assistants) prior to year 4 of undergraduate studies.

 This undergraduate entry option is designed for students who have found their niche in healthcare as a physician assistant early in their academic career.
 Applicants with more than 15 college credits are not eligible to apply to this program.
 Transfer students with more than 15 college credits are encouraged to consider applying to the BS program in Health Sciences.

 East Falls Campus

-The Pre-Professional Phase is comprised of the first six semesters of undergraduate study.
+The undergraduate program is comprised of the first eight semesters of undergraduate study.
 Students complete medically-related science, health science, and psychology prerequisite courses, along with all of the components of the college studies program.
-The goal is to prepare students for the Professional Phase of the program.
+The goal is to prepare students for the PA graduate program.

 - Pathways Seminar

 - Introduction to Psychology

 - Global Citizenship